twmb/franz-go/plugin/kotel/README.md

 records with ancestor trace data for producers, or extract ancestor trace data from records for consumers.
 In addition, `kotel` tracks a variety of metrics related to connections, errors, and bytes transferred.

-To get started with `kotel`, you will need to set up a tracer and/or metric provider and configure the desired tracing and/or metrics options.
+To get started with `kotel`, you will need to set up a tracer and/or meter provider and configure the desired tracer and/or meter options.
 You can then create a `kotel` hook and pass it to the `kgo.WithHooks` options when creating a new client.

 From there, you can use the `kotel` tracing and metrics features in your `franz-go` code as needed.
 For more detailed